-An adequate supply of fresh, pure, and clean potable drinking water shall be located as close as practicable to the areas where employees are working and will be supplied to employees per safety standards.
+6.1 An adequate supply of fresh, pure, and clean, and suitably cool potable drinking water shall be located as close as practicable to the areas where employees are working and will be supplied to employees per safety standards.
 Employees will be notified of the location of potable water and encouraged to drink.
 Where it is not plumbed or otherwise continuously supplied, it shall be provided in sufficient quantity at the beginning of the work shift to provide one quart per employee per hour for drinking for the entire shift.